 We are looking for five volunteers to contact schools by phone and let them know about the new Understanding Humanism website and materials.
-This is a really important step in helping make teachers aware of the BHA’s brilliant online resources to help them incorporate humanist views into lessons.
+This is a really important step in helping make teachers aware of Humanists UK’s brilliant online resources to help them incorporate humanist views into lessons.

 We will invite volunteers along for a one-hour workshop to begin with, and the process itself will take a total of 10 hours over a six-week period.
 All phone calls will be to landlines, any expenses incurred will be reimbursed.

 If you think you could help out, particularly if you have experience of cold calling or working in sales or marketing, then please send an email to email@example.com explaining in no more than two paragraphs why you would like to be involved.
 We are hoping to start this project in mid-October, so do get in touch as soon as possible.